Optimal Designs for 2^k Factorial Experiments with Binary Response

-\begin{example}{\rm Consider the odor study discussed in Section~\ref{intro}.
+\begin{example}{\rm First we revisit the odor examples discussed in the introduction.
 The $2^{4-1}_{IV}$ design given by $D=-ABC$ was used with 5 replications per experimental setup.
-While this experiment is ongoing at the University of Georgia, the first few observations indicate that the number of successes is increasing in the level of $A$ (from $-1$ to $+1$), but the levels of other factors do not yet exhibit this trend.
-However the polypropylene used in this experiment is in tiny crystal form as opposed to fine powder which leads the scientist to speculate that $\beta_3$ should be positive.
-Finally one expects that the presence of compatabilizers should reduce the odor and hence $\beta_4$ is expected to be positive.
-We examine the efficiency of the design in view of these initial information.
-Let us consider an EW optimal design with the following ranges, namely, ($-3,3$) for $\beta_0,\beta_2$ and (0,3) for $\beta_1, \beta_3, \beta_4$.
+For factor $C$, the polypropylene used in this experiment is in tiny crystal form as opposed to fine powder which leads the scientist to speculate that $\beta_3$ should be positive.
+Moreover one expects that the presence of compatabilizers should reduce the odor and hence $\beta_4$ is expected to be positive.
+Initial results from the experiment indicate that the number of successes is increasing in the level of $A$ (from $-1$ to $+1$).
+Let us examine the efficiency of the design used in this experiment in view of these facts and consider an EW D-optimal design with the following ranges, ($-3,3$) for $\beta_0,\beta_2$ and (0,3) for $\beta_1, \beta_3, \beta_4$.
 Note that these priors are reasonably uninformative except for the directions of effects of the factors (signs of the parameters).
-Furthermore, if the design points are not restricted to the original half-fraction, the best half-fractional EW D-optimal design with 40 experimental units is given by ${\mathbf n}_{EW}$, which is supported on 13 points.
+Furthermore, if the design points are not restricted to the original half-fraction, the best EW D-optimal design with 40 experimental units, given by ${\mathbf n}_{EW}$, is supported on 13 points.

-In order to compare the performance of the three designs given in Table~\ref{tab:odor}, we draw 1000 random samples of the $\beta$'s from the setup discussed above and for each of them calculate the locally D-optimal design with 40 runs.
-Then we calculate the relative loss of efficiencies of the EW D-optimal design (${\mathbf n}_{EW}$) and EW D-optimal half-fraction (${\mathbf n}_{EW{\frac{1}{2}}}$) as well as that of the original design used (${\mathbf n}_{odor}$), with respect to the locally D-optimal design.
-The mean, standard deviation and some quantiles of the relative loss of efficiencies are given in Table~\ref{tab:odor2}.
-These numbers indicate that the EW design is around 20\% more efficient than the original one in terms of relative efficiency, while the EW half-fraction design is about 10\% more efficient than the original one.
+In order to compare the performance of the three designs given in Table~\ref{tab:odor}, we draw 1000 random samples of the $\beta_i$'s from the setup discussed above and for each of them calculate the locally D-optimal design with 40 runs.
+Then we calculate the loss of efficiencies of the EW D-optimal design (${\mathbf n}_{EW}$) and EW D-optimal half-fraction (${\mathbf n}_{EW{\frac{1}{2}}}$) as well as that of the original design used (${\mathbf n}_{odor}$), with respect to the locally D-optimal design.
+The mean, standard deviation and some quantiles of the loss of efficiencies are given in Table~\ref{tab:odor2}.
+These numbers indicate that the EW D-optimal design is around 20\% more efficient than the original one, while the EW half-fraction design is about 10\% more efficient than the original one.

 }\end{example}